whitschroder/remote-sensing/_sources/topo.md

 ## DTM Filter

 Artifacts in ASTER data can be further removed by using the DTM filter (slope-based) tool in QGIS.
 This tool takes a DEM as its input and smooths areas of significant slope.
+The tool takes as input a DEM, a kernel/search radius, and a terrain slope.
+The terrain slope should represent the maximum slope of the topography so that any values above the slope will be filtered out.
+For example, on flat terrain a slope of 30% might represent an above-ground object like vegetation.
+The tool outputs two surfaces, a ground layer and a non-ground layer.
+The ground layer ideally represents the actual elevation of the terrain, while the non-ground layer represents above ground pixels that were removed.

+The resulting ground surface will consist of scattered pixels rather than a continuous surface.
+Some tweaking of the terrain slope parameter may be necessary.
+After generating the ground surface, the r.fillnulls tool can be used to interpolate values and fill gaps.
+The interpolation method should be set to bilinear.
+The output will be a smoothed DEM that may be more useful for applications including hydrological analysis.

+The DTM filter tool is best used at a local level, since at a landscape level terrain slope can vary significantly.

 ## Define Vertical Projection